rizinorg/website/content/posts/auto-sync/index.md

 It should:

 - Be correct.
-And if it isn't, it should be easy test and spot the error.
+And if it isn't, it should be easy to test and spot the error (in our case we want to compare the output directly to `llvm-objdump`).
 - Provide a single API for multiple architectures.
 - Support niche architectures or be relatively easy to extend.
-- Enrich the assembly with additional information about the operands and other meta-data.
+- Apart from the text disassembly, provide additional information about the operands and other meta-data.
 - Be easy to update when new processor extensions come out.
 - Relatively lightweight.
+- Written in C or any other language that is easy to integrate into C/C++ software (Specific to Rizin/Cutter)

 One of the first disassembler engines which was capable of some of those points was Capstone.
 Quynh Nguyen Anh, the author of Capstone, figured that all the information we need, is basically already there in compiler projects like LLVM.

-Obviously for compilation, you need the same and much more information you would need for disassembling.
+Obviously, for compilation you need the same and much more information you would need for disassembling.
 And you need them in a well-defined and machine-readable way.

 So, what Capstone did, was reimplementing the LLVM disassembler logic in C, add meta-data for each instruction from the architecture definitions (also given in the LLVM-project) and add a single API to interact with it.

-The catch is, that Capstone is in the end:
+To summarize, Capstone is in the end:
 - A more lightweight API than LLVM because it re-implements only the necessary code for disassembly from LLVM.
 - Can support as many architectures as LLVM supports (if someone ports them to Capstone).
 - Provides more information than simple `llvm-mc --arch=<arch> <some-bytes>`
 - Relies on a well maintained and large project, which will (likely) be there even in 10+ years and is managed by people who know more about the architectures.

 The big problem with Capstone was though, that it hadn't a working update mechanism.
 There were a bunch of Python scripts and very little documentation.
-So not easy to use.
+Definitely an unsustainable solution.

 Due to this, Capstone became outdated over the years and most disassembler modules didn't support modern processor extensions.

-What can be done?
+## What can be done?

 Besides LLVM we attempted once to generate a disassembler module for the Hexagon architecture (a DSP architecture from Qualcomm).
 But instead of LLVM, we used the ISA PDF for our first try.
 We parsed it and generated the decoding tables for the instructions.
 This worked, but was a little messy.
 Parsing PDF files is not fun and as soon as the PDF file changes somehow, stuff is broken again.
 Also, it is hard to test if you actually extracted the encoding information from the PDF correctly.
 Because it is hard to check.
 Comparing every instruction to the PDF is not really a fun task.

-Our second module use LLVM.
-LLVM provides a tool to get the definitions of an architecture in json format.
-This one has all the details about instructions you can wish for.
+Our second attempt uses LLVM.
+LLVM provides a way to get the definitions of an architecture in JSON format (`llvm-tblgen --dump-json`).
+The JSON dump has all the details about instructions you can wish for.
 Opcodes, operand types, read/write info and more.
 Pretty much anything you could wish for.
 With this experience we decided that LLVM proved to be a good source for disassembler generation.

-Now, with this we turned to our "Capstone misses and updater" problem and decided to implement it.
+Now, with this experience we decided we could extend Capstone with a proper updater.
 The alternative, implementing something Capstone like from scratch in a new project, did not really seem a good idea.
-Capstone has already a large user base, and we would need to migrate as well.
+Capstone has already a large user base, and we would need to migrate to the new tool as well.
 The last point is maybe annoying but doable.
 Getting a user base again is a way harder task.

 So over the last two years we added an updater to Capstone.